March 17 ,2019

 02. Inspect Your Windows

-Both doors and windows can be vulnerabilities when assessing your home security.
+Both doors and windows can be vulnerabilities when assessing your alarm system.
 After you check the locks at all of the exterior doors, you should then go to test the safety at your windows.
 Lock all of the windows and make sure they cannot be forced open.
 If any of your window locks have problems, you can buy secondary bolts to install on your own.

 When checking your windows, you want to make sure to test both the first floor and second-floor windows.
 Just because a window is on the second floor, that does not mean that it is inaccessible.
 Most burglars will prefer a first-floor window, but they can be pretty inventive when looking for ways to access insecure windows on the second floor.